pydicom/pydicom.github.io/index.md

 If you want to work with dicom datasets, you should use [pydicom](/pydicom-introduction).
 We have started a base of docs here, and see the docs on <a href="https://pydicom.readthedocs.io/en/stable/" target="_blank">readthedocs</a> for you to get started.

 ### Pynetdicom
-[pynetdicom3](https://github.com/scaramallion/pynetdicom3) is where you want to start if you want to create Service Class Providers (SCPs) or Service Class Users (SCUs).
+[pynetdicom3](https://github.com/pydicom/pynetdicom3) is where you want to start if you want to create Service Class Providers (SCPs) or Service Class Users (SCUs).
 These are the little servers/processes that echo/store/move/find dicom datasets around.
 This is the bread and butter of the protocol, and is based on the original [pynetdicom](https://github.com/patmun/pynetdicom).
-We will hopefully consolidate these two so that it is less confusing.
+We will soon be consolidating these two so that it is less confusing.

 ### Deid
 [deid](https://pydicom.github.io/deid) is a simple module and client that can handle coding (replacement of identifiers) with a study alias.
 See the [documentation](https://pydicom.github.io/deid) base for getting started.